AAS in Information Technology

 Associate of Applied Science

 The Associate of Applied Science in Information Technology program is designed to allow students the chance to develop general education knowledge, technical skills, applied knowledge, and communications skills.
 The AAS degree program aims to help students prepare for entry-level careers in the information technology field.
 General education courses give students the opportunity to develop quantitative reasoning, research, critical thinking, and communications skills.
 Major coursework could teach students to evaluate, design, and implement computer systems, understand information technology's impact on business, and understand technology trends.
-Students in the Associate of Applied Science in Information Technology degree program could choose to specialize in an emphasis area, such as network administration, application development, or web development.
+Students in the Associate of Applied Science in Information Technology degree program could choose to specialize in an emphasis area, such as network administration, application development, help desk administration, or web development.

 Program Length/Total Credits Required: